 There are a small number of reasons you might receive this alert and not be able to trace any recipient of the package.

 The first is a possible mis-scan by the postal worker.
 If delivery was made to your post box and the worker pressed the wrong delivery code, you could receive this alert.

 In truth, the item is safely inside your post box.

 There is also a small chance the postal worker is just plain unreliable.
 They have pressed this code because they haven’t been able to reach your address in that day’s round and plan on delivery first thing in the morning.

 Finally, there is the possibility that the postal worker has handed over the package to someone they shouldn’t have.

-A person pretending to be from your address for example, or a neighbor that has received the item in good faith but has communicated the fact yet.
+A person pretending to be from your address for example, or a neighbor who has received the item in good faith but has not communicated the fact yet.